pmahnke/mahnke-cocktails/recipe/mexican_firing_squad.md

 base_spirits: "Reposado Tequila "
 youtube: "3aV3DzDfW_A"
 excerpt: |
-  The drink is essentially a tequila Collins, made with lime in place of lemon and grenadine in place of plain sugar, with the addition of some Angostura bitters.
+  The drink is essentially a tequila Collins, made with lime in place of lemon and grenadine in place of plain sugar, with the addition of some Angostura Aromatic Bitters.
 ---

 ### Ingredients